yuhko-msft/microsoft-graph-docs/api-reference/beta/api/unifiedroleassignment-get-transitive.md

 #### Request

-The following is an example of the request with the `$expand` query parameter.
+The following is an example of the request.

 # [HTTP](#tab/http)
 <!-- {